fdiengott/portfolio-svelte/src/routes/blogs/articles/regex101.md

 Congrats!
 You made it to the end!
 I'll lastly leave you with some links for tools I find incredibly helpful.

 - [Regex101](https://regex101.com/).
-This is an easy way to test out regex patterns with instant feedback, great syntax highlighting, and built in docs.
+This is an easy way to test out regex patterns with instant feedback, great syntax highlighting, and built-in docs.
 - [MDN Regular Expression Docs](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions).
-If you want full detail on anything I've covered here, this is where to look.
+If you want full details on anything I've covered here, this is where to look.
 - [VSCode regex syntax highlighting](https://github.com/fdiengott/vscode-settings/blob/main/vscode-settings.md?plain=1#L216).
 If you don't have great syntax highlighting, add this to your settings.json and tweak the colors to your theme.
 I might in the future publish an article about how to easily find the settings you're looking for to customize your theme.
-- The "Regex Previewer" vscode extension by Christof Marti seems pretty good if you prefer an in editor version of regex 101.
+- The "Regex Previewer" vscode extension by Christof Marti seems pretty good if you prefer an in-editor version of regex 101.

 ## Conclusion

-Well that's it!
+Well, that's it!
 Thanks for reading and happy matching!